 Check with your local city government to see whether you need to get a permit for beach access or not.
 Some cities require one and others do not.
 It is a quick and easy form to fill out and it also gives you a great opportunity to ask some of the questions we discussed above!

 What does someone wear to a beach wedding?
 Are you expecting guests to be in suits and gowns or something more tropical and flowy?
 Establishing a good idea of what you want guests to wear will help them, in the end, be more comfortable and enjoy the big day with you!

 Going all white at the beach?
 Or fulfilling your mermaid dreams since childhood?
-Think about the overall look for the wedding and tie those elements into all of the aspects!
-Adding a wispy fabric draped ceremony arbor, or tropical bamboo chairs for guests on the beach help tie little touches together to give an overall feel!
-Don’t be afraid to go overboard and fully embrace whatever theme and color palette your choosing for the big day!
+Think about the overall look of the wedding and tie those elements into all of the aspects!
+Adding a wispy fabric draped ceremony arbor, or tropical bamboo chairs for guests on the beach helps tie little touches together to give an overall feel!
+Don’t be afraid to go overboard and fully embrace whatever theme and color palette of your choosing for the big day!

 Little things are sometimes taken for granted when you have a beach wedding.
 Providing small bottles of water for the guests at the ceremony, or small fans for the afternoon heat add those caring touches that let guests know that you are thinking about them!